Conditional Visibility for Form Fields via Conditional Block

 Not equal

-In this case, the connected field will stay visible/invisible if the value of the target field is not equal to the value from the Value to Compare bar.
+In this case, the connected field will stay visible/invisible if the value of the target field is not equal to the value from the VALUE TO COMPARE textarea.

 Empty